Raahguu/writeups.raahguu.dev/_writeups/2025/Australian-Cyber-Security-Games/Week-4/I-can-be-anyone.md

 layout: writeup
 title: I can be anyone!
 tags: WebX
 excerpt: "Among the various issues that occured during the voting process, generating a vote code wasn't possible as the system would say 'Citizen <> has already voted'.
 It seems like someone is taking everyone elses votes!
-Can you find out how an attacker may have done this and submit a vote for the citizen ID CIT100 who hasn't voted yet?'
+Can you find out how an attacker may have done this and submit a vote for the citizen ID CIT100 who hasn't voted yet?'"
 ---

 ## Description